dev-full-stack-22/sample-spring-cache/README.md

 # sample-dev-project
-A sample Spring Boot dev project to test and bootstrap your concept
+A sample Spring Boot dev project to test the Cache Configuration

 The following dependencies are included in the project
 - spring-boot-starter-web